AnswerDotAI/FastHTML-Gallery/applications/applications/cellular_automata/text.md

 The automata state is managed server-side using a generator function:

-- `generator`: A global variable that stores the cellular automata generator.
+- `generator`: A global variable dict that stores the cellular automata generator for each session.
-- `run()`: A function that yields each generation of the automata.
+- `run()`: A yields each automata generation.

 ### Dynamic Content